Polynomial 6j-Symbols and States Sums: Introduction

 \section{Introduction}

 The $6j$-symbols are tensors describing the associativity of the tensor product in a tensor category.
 Formulas exist for the classical and quantum $6j$-symbols associated to the defining representations of $\slt$ and its powers (see \cite{KR,MV}).
 At a root of unity $\qr$, new representations appear for the quantum group $\Uslt$.
 There are essentially two new families: the nilpotent and the cyclic representations.
 Unlike the cyclic family, the nilpotent representations can be enriched to form a ribbon category.
+For $\qr$ a fourth root of unity, this was already observed by O. Viro in \cite{Vi} who used these representations to construct a ribbon graph invariant related to the multivariable Alexander polynomial.

 The theory of modified dimensions developed with V. Turaev by the authors in \cite{GPT,GPT2} produces a family of modified $6j$-symbols that share properties similar with usual $6j$-symbol.
 Nevertheless this family has a very different nature than previously defined $6j$-symbols.
-Indeed, the whole family of nilpotent representation can be thought as an unique module with parameters.
+Indeed, the whole family of nilpotent representation can be thought as a unique module with parameters.
 This module is then a non trivial one parameter deformation of the so called Kashaev module.
-For this reason, the $6j$-symbols can be described by a finite set of parametrized functions and more precisely by a family of $3$-variable Laurent polynomials $\J_{i,j,k}$ with coefficients in $\Z[\qr]$.
+For this reason, the $6j$-symbols can be described by a finite set of parameterized functions and more precisely by a family of $3$-variable Laurent polynomials $\J_{i,j,k}$ with coefficients in $\Z[\qr]$.

 These Laurent polynomials have wonderful properties.
 They have some symmetries (see \eqref{eq:Jsym}), satisfy a Biedenharn-Elliott type identity (see \eqref{eq:JBE}) and an orthonormality relation (see \eqref{eq:Jon}).
 These three identities, imply that from a triangulation of a $3$-manifold, one can compute a state sum, that is a weighted sum of product of these $\J$ polynomials associated with the tetrahedra of the triangulation, which is a topological invariant of $M$.
 Furthermore, F. Costantino and J. Murakami \cite{CM} show that the asymptotical behavior of these polynomial $6j$-symbols is related to the volume of truncated tetrahedra.